BrkRaw/brkraw/paper.md

 ---

 # Summary
-To access the raw Magnetic Resonance Imaging (MRI) data for the research, it required data conversion from the vendor-specific to software compatible format.
-Usually, this step takes an additional layer to convert the data into DICOM, the standard imaging format in Medicine, that has been designed to cover a huge variety of Metadata including patient information that not really necessary in the preclinical research field.
+Accessing Magnetic Resonance Imaging (MRI) results often requires raw data conversion from vendor-specific format to various analysis-software compatible formats, among which DICOM has been commonly used.
+The DICOM format, however, includes a variety of metadata and patient information that is not always needed in the preclinical animal MRI research.
-Due do the complex data structure of DICOM, it is not intuitive to use directly in analysis software.
-Accordingly, an image format with an intuitive structure based on spatial and temporal information of images such as NifTi, Analyze, and NRRD formats has been proposed, and is widely used in the field of medical imaging.
-This has been adding up an additional layer to the analysis workflow that reduces the efficiency of the overall process at the first step.

-For the above reason, researchers had developed the Bruker raw to the NifTi or Analyze converter[@Brett:2002; @Ferraris:2017; @Rorden:2018; @Chavarrias:2017] for bypassing the intermediate DICOM conversion step.
-However, still, it focused on only data conversion as a conventional way that converting the file into the target format of the file and has not been providing features to improve the overall efficiency of data processing in terms of enhancing data accessibility.
+The complexity of DICOM data structure also affects the efficiency of many data analysis pipelines.
+For this reason, image data formats with more efficient structure capable of encompassing spatial and temporal in a single file, such as NifTi or Analyze, are becoming the new standard of choice in many imaging research studies.
+An efficient, user friendly open source software to covert animal MRI raw data into NifTi or Analyze is needed.

+To address this, researchers had developed raw data converters for Bruker Biospin – the vendor currently leading the animal MRI market [@Brett:2002; @Ferraris:2017; @Rorden:2018; @Chavarrias:2017].
+These converters allow bypassing the intermediate DICOM conversion step and can convert Bruker ParaVision MRI raw data into NifTi or Analyze.
+While these converters significantly improve analysis workflow, they do not provide the features needed to enhance direct data accessibility without conversion.
+Immediate data accessibility could enhance the efficiency of workflow further for developing open-source research tools for automation, visualization, and machine learning applications, which require the information deeply embedded in vendor-specific file format.

-The 'BrkRaw' python module is designed to be a more comprehensive tool for the preclinical MRI community for accessing and utilizing raw data.
-And since the converter is front-line tools for medical imaging, the functionality is developed to cover the requirements from the various user, including MRI system operator, maintainer, MR sequence developer, imaging researcher, and data scientist.
-In addition to these, we had put extra efforts to preserve the metadata as well as provide tools to help organize the data structure into a shareable format that suggested from the open science community for pursuing reproducible science [@Gorgolewski:2016].
+Here we disseminate the 'BrkRaw' python module to improve Bruker ParaVision MRI raw data conversion workflow with direct accessibility.
+Since this converter is a medical imaging front-line tool, the command-line tool for data management, a graphic user interface, and python API were developed to accommodate various user types, including MRI system operator, physicist/sequence developer, application scientist, and data scientist.
+We also managed the metadata tailored for animal research and provide tools to help organize the data structure into a shareable format guided by the open science community for pursuing reproducible science [@Gorgolewski:2016].
-Therefore, the module designed not only can be used for the NifTi converter, but also provides command-line tools and python API for previewing, organizing and archiving data, and parsing metadata, accessing the data as users convenient object type (nibabel[@Brett:2020] or SimpleITK[@Lowekamp:2013]) without the conversion step.
-The module is compatible with the ZIP file format, so no need to uncompress the file to access data.
+The python module disseminated herein was designed not only can be used for as a NifTi converter, but also to offer command-line tools and python API for previewing, organizing and archiving data, parsing metadata, and accessing data as users’ convenient object type (nibabel[@Brett:2020] or SimpleITK[@Lowekamp:2013]) without extra conversion steps.
+The module also provides direct access to a compressed ZIP data format to enables access to archived data without an extraction process.

-The module has been actively utilizing as a front-line tool in the Center for Animal MRI (CAMRI) and Biomedical Imaging Research Center (BRIC) at The University of North Carolina at Chapel Hill for several on-going preclinical functional MRI studies, sequence development, and data management.
+This module has been actively utilizing as a front-line tool in the Center for Animal MRI (CAMRI) at the University of North Carolina at Chapel Hill.
-We expect this tool can benefit other animal imaging research sites and researchers to reduce their burden on handling and management of Bruker raw datasets and further data organization to pursue reproducible science.
+We expect this tool to benefit other animal imaging research units and should reduce burden on handling and management of Bruker raw datasets and further data organization to pursue reproducible science.
 The future will be developing python-based acute quality control and realtime fMRI data analysis tools.

 # Figures
 ![Python API](imgs/brkraw_python.png)
 **Figure 1.** The example usage of python API.
-The module provides print function to check the data (A), and the data can be loaded directly with convenient datatype (B) or numpy array (C).
+The python API provides a print function to access brief summary of internal image data (A), and the data can be loaded into the python object compatible with broad range of open-source data analysis using the image handlers provided from nibabel or SimpleITK (B) or a numpy multi-dimensional array (C).

 ![BIDS conversion](imgs/brkraw_bids_conv.png)
-**Figure 2.** The example usage of the command-line tool 'brkraw' for BIDS data organization.
+**Figure 2.** The usage of the command-line tool 'brkraw' for BIDS data organization.
 The ready-to-share BIDS dataset can be generated easily by filling out the template files generated by the single command (left) followed by running the conversion (right).

 ![Data management](imgs/brk_backup.png)
-**Figure 3.** The example usage of the command-line tool 'brk-backup' for data management.
+**Figure 3.** brk-backup script utilizing the Python API to immediately access both raw data and archived data to parse the metadata for data management.
+This is one of the good application examples of BrkRaw python API.

 ![brkraw GUI](imgs/brkraw_gui.png)
-**Figure 4.** The example usage of graphical user interface (GUI) for preview data.
+**Figure 4.** A graphical user interface (GUI) for preview image and metadata.
+ The another application example of Python API.
 The GUI is useful when the quick preview of the image is required.
  It prints out subject info and scan parameters, and the slice axis also can be changed to look at the image with different view planes in case of a multi-slice image.

 # Acknowledgements